pdr-github/pdr-github.github.io/Media.md

   <p>
     <b>Hollywood Weekly India | </b>
-    Ambassador "For Girls in Science" to promote scientific pursuits among young people and especially, girls
+    <a href="">Ambassador "For Girls in Science" to promote scientific pursuits among young people and especially, girls</a>
   </p>

   <p>